-Join Nick Brazzi for an in-depth discussion in this video Installing and understanding the devices that will run Office Mobile, part of Up and Running with Office Mobile for Windows 10.
+Join Nick Brazzi for an in-depth discussion in this video Installing and understanding the devices that will run Office Mobile, part of Learning Office Mobile for Windows 10.

 - In this movie, I want to quickly take a look at where you go to install the Office Mobile apps and also make sure you understand which devices will run these apps.
 I'll talk more about these in detail in a minute but the short version is that these Office Mobile apps will only run on Windows 10 tablets.
 So here on my Windows 10 tablet, I'm going to go to the Store and I'm going to tap on the Search bar on the top left and I'm going to type in Word and you'll see one of the first results is Word Mobile.